santriptmehta/santriptmehta/README.md

 <br />
 <br />

-hi, i'm [Santript Mehta](https://www.santriptmehta.xyz/), a passionate self-taught programmer, tech enthusistic student and I love to explore about new in technologies.
+Hii, i'm [Santript Mehta](https://www.santriptmehta.xyz/), a passionate self-taught programmer, tech enthusistic student and I love to explore about new in technologies.
 I am currently pursuing B.Tech in Computer Science From Cochin University of Science and Technology.
 Being as a student I am always love to know about new and fascinating in technology.
 I also love to read novel, Articles and to play Badminton.

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/santriptmehta/santriptmehta/main/tenor.gif" width="500" height="320" />